 Graduate Program Overview

 It may be possible to start a career in health administration with just a bachelor’s degree.
-To advance one, however, it’s usually necessary to earn at least a master’s degree.
+To advance and become a master of health services, however, it’s usually necessary to earn at least a master’s degree.
 Again, options are available across the state of Michigan and in a number of formats that facilitate working professionals and parents.

 Types of Graduate Programs

 Graduate programs explore advanced topics in health administration while allowing students to pursue the special topics and interests relevant to their own careers.
-Program options vary across institutions, but these are some of the most common master’s degrees in health administration.
+Program options vary across institutions, but these are some of the most common degrees avaiable.